The Concept of GPU Compiler¶

 B A

-Tearing, GPU has exactly refresh cycles but VSync takes one cycle more.
+Tearing occurs when the GPU has exact refresh cycles but VSync takes

 A